 Is a Cracked Heat Exchanger Dangerous?

-For this reason, never turn on your heating if you suspect you're dealing with a cracked heat exchanger, as letting it run could make your entire household ill.
-Contact an HVAC professional as soon as possible if you believe your heater has a cracked heat exchanger that needs repair.
+For obvious reasons, don't ever turn on your heating if you believe it has a cracked heat exchanger, as doing so could make the entire family ill.
+Reach out to an HVAC professional right away if you believe your heater has a cracked heat exchanger that should be repaired.

-Four Warning Signs of a Cracked Heat Exchanger:
+Four Signs of a Cracked Heat Exchanger: